Provision a computer for driver deployment and testing (WDK 10)

 On the host computer, in Visual Studio, on the Driver menu, choose Test > Configure Devices.

 Click Add new device.

-For Network host name, enter the name of your target computer.
+For Network host name, enter the name or local IP address of your target computer.
 Select Provision device and choose debugger settings.

 Select a type of debugging connection, and enter the required parameters.

 The provisioning process takes several minutes and might automatically reboot the target computer once or twice.
 When provisioning is complete, click Finish.

 We'd love to hear your thoughts.
 Choose the type you'd like to provide: